-All students involved in extracurricular activities must read and adhere to all the regulations in the SOIS Sabers Handbook, found on the Sabers athletics website at sabers.senri.ed.jp/handbooks.html.
-More information about sports, including mandatory Sabers Sign up forms, can be found on the website.
+All students involved in Sabers Sports must read and adhere to all the regulations in the SOIS Sabers Handbook, found on the Sabers athletics website at sabers.senri.ed.jp/handbooks.html More information about sports. mandatory Sabers Sign up forms, can be found on the website.
+There is a club and service fair held twice a year with information on other activities and service opportunities.
 Please see the principal, athletic director, or activity supervisor if you have questions.